MicroStrategy/rest-api-docs/docs/getting-started/handle-rest-api-exceptions.md

 We follow RFC standards to define our HTTP status codes.
 You can refer to [HTTP response status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) to understand the meaning of each status code.

-## 2. Look for More Information in Payload
+## 2. Look for more information in payload

 If the REST API request failed and the response is `application/json`, there is more information in the response body in JSON format.

-## 3. Error Code in the Response Body
+## 3. Error code in the response body

 Look for the error code in response body to determine if it provides insight into what caused the exception and use that insight to create meaningful text for the error message.